projectcontour/contour/design/tracing-design.md

 ## Goals
 - **Support a single global trace configuration** that applies to all requests.
 - **Support OpenTelemetry formats**, Because OpenTelemetry is an observability standard.
 Data can be ingested, transformed, and sent to an observability backend.
-- **Support custom tags to send additional span data**, including getting data from environment variables, request headers, etc.
+- **Support custom tags to send additional span data**, including getting data from request headers, etc.

 ## Non Goals
 - **Per-HTTPProxy trace configuration.** There is a technical limitation to enabling per-proxy configuration.
 Trace settings are configured on the HTTP connection manager (HCM).
 Each TLS-enabled virtual host uses its own HCM, but *all* non-TLS virtual hosts share a single HCM.
 As such, while it's possible to have unique trace settings for each TLS virtual host, it's not possible to do the same for non-TLS virtual hosts.
 Note that this same limitation has come up when designing external authorization and global rate limiting as well.